Worst Panic Attack Ever!

 Extreme Separation Anxiety

 Anxiety is a rough thing to experience.
 Panic is even worse.
 Looking back I had had a lot of panic attacks.
 Like that time when I was backpacking in Western Europe and I said goodbye to my boyfriend in Rome, as I was on my way to Spain to get an au pair job (which I did, but that’s a story for another day).
 As the train left the station, I felt as if my body was being ripped apart.
 I was going to miss my boyfriend so much.
-I realize now that I was suffering extreme separation anxiety.
+I realize now that I was suffering extreme separation anxiety in which case you might be prescribe medical marijuana in Missouri.

 Staying Present and Engaged